FuelLabs/sway-applications/games/TicTacToe/SPECIFICATION.md

 #### Context

 If a player managed to align 3 of a kind horizontaly, verticaly or diagonaly, then he is defined as the winner of the game.
-Else, is the game board is full but no one aligned 3 of a kind, then the game ends up in a draw.
+Else, if the game board is full but none of the players managed to align 3 of a kind (X or O), then the game ends up in a draw.